Table of Contents

 Even that area of the land can only be used to be built for leisure units such as; restaurants, gym, spa, etc., then your hotel or resort needs to be further back from the shoreline.

 Some tourism lands can be divided into two if a project to be developed includes a residential segment as well.
 But unlike mix-use lands in residential & commercial, those need to stay as two different lands because the tourism building permit is almost three times residential.
 Therefore, if residential units are to be built according to tourism permits, those can never have proper ownership status.

 No reason to mention the fact that health lands are reserved for hospitals; but there is a small catch, commercial lands can be taken into consideration for the development of health centers.

 Land Purchase in Turkey – Agricultural Land

-Agricultural lands are reserved for agriculture and stock raising, as defined by name.
-But this does not mean that you cannot build anything on the land.
+Agricultural lands are reserved for agriculture and stock raising, as defined by its name.
+But this doesn’t mean that you can’t build anything on the land.
 Warehouses and other types of buildings to be used for production are naturally allowed within limitations, but also, who can say no to a cute farmhouse?
-Therefore a small portion of agricultural land is available for residential development.

 Land Purchase in Turkey – Industrial Lands